 - secure identification cannot be achieved in other ways, for example by use of employee or student numbers

-Sensitive personal data refers to all types of assessments and information that can be linked to specific individuals and that relate to:
+Special categories of personal data, often called sensitive personal data, refers to all types of assessments and information that can be linked to specific individuals and that relate to:

 - health information and health related conditions